 Implementing Mitigation Measure CR-2 would reduce the potentially significant impact associated with human remains, because any inadvertent discovery of human remains would be addressed as proscribed by State law and the MLD would be consulted.
 Therefore, this impact would be a less-than-significant impact with mitigation incorporated.
 3.6 Energy

-VI.
-Environmental Issue ENERGY.
-Duld the project: Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact s) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?
+Environmental Issue Potentially Significant Impact Less-than- Significant Impact with Mitigation Incorporated Less-than- Significant Impact No Impact Beneficial Impact VI.
+ENERGY.
+Wo ould the project: s) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?
 Less-than- significant impact t) Conflict with or obstruct a State or local plan for renewable energy or energy efficiency?
 No impact a) Result in potentially significant environmental impact due to wasteful, inefficient, or unnecessary consumption of energy resources, during project construction or operation?